Skip to content

 To quote the author… “It has to be said that if you are not already keeping chickens on your steading – then you are in the minority!
 A small farm or steading without chickens is a bit like bread without butter or jam; it tastes fine but just lacks something to enhance the flavour.”

 The book begins by listing a short selection of hens by breed you can choose depending on your priorities.
 For example you may choose a White Leghorn chicken that can produce up to 300 eggs per year.
-Or you may choose an all-rounder like the Barred Plymouth Rock chicken that will produce a good number of eggs, but is also a good meat bird weighing in at around 7lbs or more.
+Or you may choose an all-rounder like the Barred Plymouth Rock chickenOpens in a new tab. that will produce a good number of eggs, but is also a good meat bird weighing in at around 7lbs or more.

 Chicken care as well as how to get the best out of your chickens over a cold winter are also covered in some detail with a section on how to deal with destructive insects, disease, and predators such as fox, racoon, stoat and others.